iamelijahko/whatever-the-weather/README.md

 The project can be broken down into three main sections:

-1. Trigger an IFTTT command once you step into the park IF THIS -   "Location: widget
+1. Trigger an IFTTT command once you step into the park (IF "Location" THEN "Webhooks") IF THIS -   "Location: widget
                 Select "You enter an area", this triggers everytime you enter an area you specify.
 In my case, I have chosen the Roundwood Park.
    THEN THAT - "Webhooks" widget